Improved Algorithms for Distributed Entropy Monitoring: Introduction

 A key component of our algorithms is to implement $(a_J, R) \sAMS A$ in distributed monitoring.
 Sampling $a_J$ can be done using a random sampling algorithm by Cormode et al.~\cite{CMYZ12}.
 Counting $R$ seems to be easy; however, in distributed monitoring $\Omega(m)$ bits of communication are needed if we want to keep track of $R$ exactly at any time step.
 One of our key observations is that a $(1+\eps)$-approximation of $R$ should be enough for a big class of functions, and we can use any existing counting algorithms (e.g., the one by Huang et al.~\cite{HYZ12}) to maintain such an approximation of $R$.
 Another subtlety is that the sample $a_J$ will change over time, and for every change we have to restart the counting process.
-Fortunately, we manage to bound the number of updates of $a_J$ by a logarithmic factor.
+Fortunately, we manage to bound the number of updates of $a_J$ by $O(\log m)$.

-To apply the generic AMS-sampling approach to the entropy functions efficiently, we need to tweak the framework a bit.
-The main reason is that the AMS-sampling method works poorly on an input that has a very frequent element, or equivalently, when the entropy of the input is close to $0$.
-On a high level, our algorithms adapt the techniques developed by Chakrabarti et al.\ \cite{CCM10} for computing entropy in the data stream model where they track $p_{\max}$ as the empirical probability of the most frequent element $i_{\max}$, and approximate $\bar{f}(A)$ by
+To apply the AMS sampling approach to the Shannon entropy functions efficiently, we need to tweak the framework a bit.
+The main reason is that the AMS sampling method works poorly on an input that has a very frequent element, or equivalently, when the entropy of the input is close to $0$.
+At a high level, our algorithms adapt the techniques developed by Chakrabarti et al.\ \cite{CCM10} for computing entropy in the data stream model where they track $p_{\max}$ as the empirical probability of the most frequent element $i_{\max}$, and approximate $\bar{f}(A)$ by